gtraiano/movierama-vanilla/README.md

 details.
 The component is provided with data for movie reviews, similar movies list and movie trailer urls and uses HTML template generator functions.

 The similar movies list entries are clickable and display the selected movie details when clicked.

+### **`<alert-box>`**
+This component implements an alert box.
+It serves the purpose of notifying the user with a message via the UI.

+Control of component display can be achieved with the following attributes:
+1. `show` set to a boolean value
+2. `loading` set to a boolean value to display text with a flashing animation

+Complimentary to the above, the attribute `message` is used to set the text to be displayed within the alert box.

+### **`<loading-spinner>`**
+This component implement a loading spinner with a text label appended.
+The following attributes are observed:
+1. `message` sets the text label
+2. `direction` set either to "row" (label appened next to spinner) or "column" (label appended below spinner) controls the flow of the component

+### **`<top-bar>`**
+This component implements a top header bar, which can contain other content (in our case the `search-bar`).

 ### **`main.js`**
 This is the main application component (entry point) that handles all user flows.
 The component stores _"in theaters"_ and _"search for movie"_ results locally, along with _"view movie details"_ data.
 All user flow actions are initiated by custom events which the app listens to.